LuisEObando/LuisEObando/README.md

 - 👋 Hi, I’m @LuisEObando (Systems Engineer)
-- 👀 I’m interested learning and developing web projects
+- 👀 I'm interested in software learning and development
-- 🌱 I’m currently learning: HTML, CSS, JS AJAX PHP, MySQL, Github and RPA with Python 🐍
+- 🌱 I’m currently learning: Web development 🌐 and RPA with Python🐍 Rocketbot🚀 And UiPath🤖
 - 💞️ I’m looking to collaborate on development web projects
 - 📫 How to reach me: +57 313 246 2315 - luiseobando95@gmail.com